-Traditional IRA Withdrawal Rules, Regulations, and Contribution Limits
+Traditional IRA Withdrawal and Distribution Rules

 Traditional IRAs let you put money away that will grow tax-deferred until it's withdrawn.
 You might also be able to take a tax deduction for your annual contributions to the account based on your modified adjusted gross income (MAGI) and whether you're covered by an employer-sponsored plan.